Adapted for the Internet from:

 of Optics.

-parallel to a straight line.
-Hence, Einstein’s water sprinkler mechanism is at odds with the definition of velocity
+is parallel to a straight line.
+Hence, Einstein’s water sprinkler mechanism is at odds with the definition of

-and with what opticians routinely observe in the field.
-As far as we know, light always travels rectilinearly and
+velocity and with what opticians routinely observe in the field.
+As far as we know, light always travels

-we should talk about the velocity rather than the speed of light.
-It is Einstein’s warped canvas theory that
+rectilinearly and we should talk about the velocity rather than the speed of light.
+It is Einstein’s warped

 The idiot of Mathematics has been brainwashed to answer like a zombie: Young’s slit experiment proves that